ml5885/model_internal_sleuthing/README.md

 The pipeline automatically generates:

 - Probing accuracy plots for each layer
-- Side-by-side comparisons of linguistic vs control task performance
+- Plots of linguistic vs control task performance
-- Layer-wise analysis including cosine similarities
+- Layer-wise analysis including cosine similarities and activation clustering

 Results are saved in: